If you are looking at this page because you have recently become engaged – congratulations!

 How do I plan the service?

-You will be prepared by Fr.
-Keith or Fr.
-Martin for the ceremony and what it entails.
+Initially, please speak to Rev'd Sue to book a date for your wedding.
+You will then be prepared for the ceremony and what it entails.
 There is the fixed order of the marriage itself, and then the additions such as hymns and readings.
 Often couples will design a service booklet for their guests, which afterwards serves as a souvenir of the day.
 Here is an outline of the service to act as a template, and also a list of hymns, especially suited to the service.

 Helpful information on planning your ceremony can be found on the Church of England Wedding website, including a selection of suitable readings, and music.